caciviclab/odca-jekyll/faq.md

 Contribution limits differ depending upon the source of the contribution and whether a candidate agrees to voluntarily limit their campaign spending.
 Candidates who agree to limit their campaign spending by submitting OCRA Form 301 to the Public Ethics Commission may accept contributions in greater amounts than those who do not.

 Any “person” may contribute up to $900* per election cycle to each candidate.
-“Broad-based political committees” may contribute up to $1,800* to per election cycle to each candidate ([Oakland Campaign Reform Act (OCRA) 3.12.050](https://library.municode.com/HTML/16308/level3/TIT3MUEL_CH3.12THOACAREAC_ARTIIICOLI.html#TIT3MUEL_CH3.12THOACAREAC_ARTIIICOLI_3.12.050LICOPE)).
+“Broad-based political committees” may contribute up to $1,800* per election cycle to each candidate ([Oakland Campaign Reform Act (OCRA) 3.12.050](https://library.municode.com/HTML/16308/level3/TIT3MUEL_CH3.12THOACAREAC_ARTIIICOLI.html#TIT3MUEL_CH3.12THOACAREAC_ARTIIICOLI_3.12.050LICOPE)).

 *Candidates may accept contributions at this higher limit ONLY IF they [voluntarily limit](https://www.oaklandca.gov/resources/oakland-campaign-contribution-limits-1-1-2) their campaign spending.
 If the candidate does not agree to limit spending, the maximum for persons is $200 and the maximum for broad-based political committees is $400.